zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 ##### 2.14.2.1.
 Ratpoison

-Currently, the "pkgsrc-desktop" repository provides the ratpoison window manager.
+Currently, the `pkgsrc-desktop` repository provides the ratpoison window manager.
 You can install it with:

     # pkgman install --deps --group ratpoison